tobias-sung/my-notes/content/Project Portos/Appendix 4 - Reading from Flash.md

 - [(Tutorial)How to search for a string in text file using Python](https://www.geeksforgeeks.org/python/python-how-to-search-for-a-string-in-text-files/)
 - [(Documentation) OpenOCD Tcl crash course](https://openocd.org/doc/html/Tcl-Crash-Course.html#source-and-find-commands)

-# Extra Notes
+# Footnotes
-- *When writing the Python script for calling pyOCD, I kept getting an `ModuleNotFound` error and it was because I named my Python script "pyocd.py", the same name as the package I was trying to import!
-Changing it "pyocd_test.py" fixed the issue.*
+[^1]: When writing the Python script for calling pyOCD, I kept getting an `ModuleNotFound` error and it was because I named my Python script "pyocd.py", the same name as the package I was trying to import!
+Changing it "pyocd_test.py" fixed the issue.